 All About “Chemical Peels”

 If you are considering a chemical peel, you may have a lot of questions about how they work, what they do, and what to expect during and after you use one – let us fill you in!
 A chemical peel has many different names and can also be referred to as a resurfacer, facial peel, acid peel or skin peel.
 A chemical peel (Chemabrasion or Chemexfoliation) is a non-surgical cosmetic procedure, which uses a chemical solution to “peel” away the skin cells or remove the epidermis and upper layer of the dermis to improve the appearance of scars, wrinkles, hyperpigmentation, acne, and many other skin conditions and disorders associated with aged skin.
-Every product we offer incorporates a unique combination of performance ingredients which work to provide synergistic anti-inflammatory, antioxidant, anti-bacteria, anti-wrinkle, skin tightening, or naturally nourishing skin benefiting properties necessary to achieve desired rejuvenation results.
+Every product we offer incorporates a unique combination of performance ingredients which work to provide synergistic anti-inflammatory, antioxidant, anti-bacterial, anti-wrinkle, skin tightening, or naturally nourishing skin-benefiting properties necessary to achieve desired rejuvenation results.

 Here, you’ll learn about the benefits, safety, and importance of chemical peels, and gain a better understanding of peels in general – then you can decide whether you’re a good candidate for a chemical peel.

 A chemical peel works to improve the texture and appearance of the skin by using a chemical acid as the active “peeling agent” ingredient.
 This removes the damaged outer skin cells within the epidermal and dermal skin layer regions.
-As the chemicals penetrate through the skin, they cause a certain level of controlled damage that your body will begin to self heal, much like it does for a sunburn.
+As the chemicals penetrate through the skin, they cause a certain level of controlled damage that your body will begin to self-heal, much like it does for a sunburn.
 During this process of recovery, you may shed or peel layers of skin, and they’ll come off in small white flakes.

-Most of the lighter or mild peels will not have visible peeling, since it is mostly done on a cellular level.
+Most of the lighter or mild peels will not have visible peeling since it is mostly done on a cellular level.
 It is also important to note that you may have visible peeling after their first or second peel, then not see that same visible peeling in following treatments.
 This does not mean the peel is not working (which many people tend to think), it only means that your skin is getting accustomed to the peel.
-The peel is still penetrating the skin at the same concentration and creating the same amount of controlled damage but may not necessarily show like it did in the first couple of treatments as it is on a cellular level.
+The peel is still penetrating the skin at the same concentration and creating the same amount of controlled damage but may not necessarily show as it did in the first couple of treatments as it is on a cellular level.
 The damaged outer skin cells are being removed over the course of a few days, which improves texture and visible appearance as a new, fresh layer of skin beneath is softer, smoother and brighter.
 If formulated correctly, chemical peels are specifically designed to increase the cell turnover rate by stimulating cell production within the skin, helping to repair lower damaged skin levels, thus promoting collagen and elastin production for a more refined and polished skin appearance.

 Chemical peels offer so many skin benefits that range from reducing wrinkles and lines to hyperpigmentation and controlling breakouts.
 Here is a list of just some of the benefits that chemical peels can help improve.